kamyar-nemati/ecg-compression-evaluation/README.md

 The core compression library is __libecg__ which is written in native C++ 14.
 Therefore, in order to utilize unmanaged code in DotNET framework, a wrapper is necessary.
 The _libecg_clr_interface_ is the wrapper.

+Navigate to you project's root directory and run `git submodule update --init --recursive` in order to get all dependency projects.

 ## Screenshots
 ### Main window
 The ECG signal dataset file is selected.
 Threshold and aperture values are set.
 The dataset is compressed and then decompressed.